TGITS/docker-compose-examples/postgresql-docker-compose-examples/README.md

 ## Accessing the PostgreSQL instance with the pgAdmin Desktop client

 When you [download pgAdmin 4](https://www.pgadmin.org/download/), it comes with a desktop GUI written in Electron.
-Once pgAdmin is installed on your computer, it is under the subdirectory `runtime` with the name `pgAdmin4` or `pgAdmin4.exe` on Windows.
+Once **pgAdmin** is installed on your computer, it is under the subdirectory `runtime` with the name `pgAdmin4` or `pgAdmin4.exe` on Windows.
-Executing this file will start the pgAdmin web application and the Electron application.
+Executing this file will start the **pgAdmin** web application and the Electron application.
-The whole application require a lot of ressources of your system and DBeaver is probably a more lightweigth solution.
+The whole application require a lot of ressources of your system and **DBeaver** is probably a more lightweigth solution.
-However, pgAdmin is a very complete and powerful solution to work with a PostgreSQL instance.
+However, **pgAdmin** is a very complete and powerful solution to work with a PostgreSQL instance.
+Of course, rather than installing locally **pgAdmin** you could use the containerized version.
-As such it is a matter of needs and preferences.
+As a matter of fact, do not install it both locally and in its containerized form.

-To configure pgAdmin :
+To configure **pgAdmin** :

 * Run the desktop application (`pgAdmin4` or `pgAdmin4.exe` on Windows)
 * When the application is started, on your first run, you should have something similar to the next screenshot